giorgiozoppi/giorgiozoppi/README.md

 - 🌱 Programming Languages: **C++**, **Java** and **Go**.

-- 🌱 In the past I used also C# and Python.

 - 👨‍💻 All of my projects are available at [http://github.com/giorgiozoppi](http://github.com)

 - 📝 I regularly write articles on [https://jocorner.dev](https://jocorner.dev)